Creative Writing Course – Himalayas

 The creative writing course is led by Chetan Mahajan, a professional writing coach.
 Chetan is a Penguin-published author and has published columns in the Mint and Outlook magazine, amongst others.
 (Chetan’s detailed profile is shared below.)

 The Himalayan Workshop sessions are held in the open or in the book lounge.
 Some meals maybe served in the open too if the weather is good.
 The outdoors are a very inviting and inspiring here.

 We only accept ten applicants in one workshop on a first-come first-served basis.
 To apply for this creative writing course, please click the blue button below and fill out the application.
 If accepted, you can pay the fees to secure your spot.

 About the Instructor

-Chetan Mahajan leads this course.
+Chetan Mahajan leads this creative writing course.
 Chetan has spent two decades working in on-line learning, both in the US and India.
-He has taught on-line as far back as 2006 as a faculty member at the University of Phoenix online.
+He started teaching online in 2006 as a faculty member at the University of Phoenix online.

 Day 1: Aspects of good writing.
 Plot, Character and Point of view.

 We dig into the aspects of a good book, and spend time on Plot and Character in depth.